- Swedish Railway Models

 With a previous working title of the “1400” (and tested under the name, “Mazuo ZT92”), the 144 4-door sedan was introduced in 1966.
 It was a design that lasted into the 1990s, albeit as the 240, but as a precursor, it has had a poor following by enthusiasts!
 (The FLMJ’s Director General has owned both 240 and 140 models, and prefers the 140!)
 The 142 (2-door model) was introduced in 1967, and as that year closed the 145 (estate) was also introduced.
 In 1969 the 145 Express was introduced to replace the just withdrawn P210; this was a 145 with high roof.
 Also at this time the basic 145 was modified with a ventilator eliminating the need for the split rear opening side window!

-- Brekina produces the 144 and 145, both very fine models, the 145 with unsplit rear side windows.
+- Brekina has produced the 144 and 145, both very fine models, the 145 with unsplit rear side windows.
 They produce the first and second series (identical lighting layout, but one has a metal grill without the traditional diagonal bar, the other has a black grille with Volvo’s traditional diagonal bar – introduced from 1971).
 Whether or not the 142 will be produced, remains to be seen; but the third series is unlikely as that will require some re-tooling!

 The 66 was a development of the Daf 66, and came from the recently acquired Dutch factory in 1975.
 It was a available as a 2-door saloon or 3-door hatchback, and was withdrawn in 1980.
 The 343 was its successor.